Fire engulfs Waterville home during early morning hours Thursday

 The building appears to have been destroyed, though Alderman, who had not yet been to the scene, said he did not know if it was.
 However, he said a garage or barn there had collapsed.

-At the scene around 8 a.m., next-door neighbor and former City Council Karen Rancourt-Thomas said a young couple with children lived there and had moved in about five years ago.
+At the scene around 8 a.m., next-door neighbor and former City Councilor Karen Rancourt-Thomas said a young couple with children lived there and had moved in about five years ago.

 “This is one of the original houses on this street,” she said, adding that most of the homes were built around the same time.